mapfde/cieb/CompIndex/CompIndex-generated.md

          * Uses the SELECT clause to identify the variables to appear in a table of query results
          * Uses the WHERE clause provide the graph pattern to match against the graph data
          * Uses variables in SELECT and WHERE clauses to yield a table of results
-         * Uses ASK for a simple True/False result in testing whether a query pattern has a solution
+         * Uses ASK for a True/False test for a match to a query pattern
          * Uses DESCRIBE to extract a single graph containing RDF data about resources
          * Uses CONSTRUCT to extract and transform results into a single RDF graph specified by a graph template
       * Understands how to combine and filter graph patterns using operators such as UNION, OPTIONAL, FILTER, and MINUS